DAGWorks-Inc/burr/README.md

 ## What is Burr?

-Burr is a state machine for data/AI projects.
+Burr is a way to express a state machine (i.e. a graph/flowchart) for data/AI projects.
 You can (and should!) use it for anything where managing state can be hard.
 Hint: managing state is always hard!
+Like in a RAG chat application, or if you're doing hyperparameter tuning, or a trading simulation.

 Link to [documentation](https://burr.dagworks.io/).
 Quick video intro [here](https://www.loom.com/share/8a92474bb7574d6eb4cd25c21913adf2).

 Burr is:
-1. A (dependency-free) python library that enables you to build and manage state machines with simple python functions
+1. A (dependency-free) low abstraction python library that enables you to build and manage state machines with simple python functions
-2. A server that can run your state machines and provide a UI to track execution/debug
+2. It comes with a UI you can use view execution telemetry for introspection and debugging

 ## What can you do with Burr?